TheRealGeeBee/TheRealGeeBee/README.md

 # 👋 I’m Gabriel Onyedika Nnamoko 👋

---> A sophomore undergraduate student of Electronics and Computer Engineering at Nnamdi AZikiwe University Awka, Nigeria.
+--> A sophomore undergraduate student of Electronics and Computer Engineering at Nnamdi Azikiwe University Awka, Nigeria.

 --> A Data Science Intern at Future Academy Africa (Nigeria).